-Google Expanded Text Ads were recently introduced to allow businesses to elaborate on the messages they present to potential customers.
-Available across both Search and Display Network Campaigns in Google Ads, Expanded Text Ads have introduced several new elements, most notably additional text fields.
+Google expanded text aads were recently introduced to allow businesses to elaborate on the messages they present to potential customers.
+Available across both Search and Display Network campaigns in Google Ads, expanded text ads have introduced several new elements, most notably additional text fields.

 As part of this update to Google Ads, your display URL – the one shown in green text under your ad headlines – is now based on the root domain of the final URL – the page you would land on if you clicked the ad.

 Another feature of Google expanded text ads is the option to add up to two additional ‘path’ fields to your display URL.
 Path fields are the element in your display URL which gives customers an idea of where they are clicking through to on your site (i.e. /blog, /contact, /store).
 This takes the total amount of path fields you can add onto the end of a display URL up to four.

 These path fields don’t have to be an exact match of your final URL, so you can use them not only for additional keyword insertion, but to give further clarity to your users in terms of what they will be clicking through to.

 If your final URL already has a sub-domain (i.e. tillison.co.uk/blog), you can choose to include this in your display URL.
 It will appear in most situations – one of the rare cases where it may not appear is if it mentions a trademarked item.

 There’s one caveat to using these additional path fields in expanded text ads – make sure that any terms you use are relevant to the landing page.
 If your ad becomes misleading the user experience of your site, as well as your Google Ads quality score, will probably be affected.

 Google expanded text ads visibility